Why transparency matters in B2B social media management

 Social media is both disarming and powerful.
 Never before has there been a channel that people can market anything (themselves, their market or their brand) that has such authenticity.
 With B2B brands focusing on empathy-based marketing during these uncertain times, it makes sense.

 However, social moves fast.
 To stay ahead of the curve, your B2B social media management strategy must have a consistently good sense of self-identity.
 So how can you ensure that the content you distribute across social media is resonating with the receiver?
-Chris Redmond suggests staying transparent, crisp and open are a strong start.
+Chris Redmond suggests staying transparent, crisp, and open is a strong start.

-Where B2B companies were once lacking in awareness and information, the exact opposite holds true in today’s age of information.
-Brands today find their audiences on information overload making it difficult to stand out above the noise.
+Where B2B companies once lacked awareness and information, the exact opposite holds true in today’s information age.
+Brands today find their audiences on information overload, making it difficult to stand out above the noise.
 Social media has also greatly contributed to inundating people with both helpful and meaningless messaging.

-To help your brand voice be heard, content is key.
-Content must add value, be transparent and be meaningful.
+Content is key to helping your brand voice be heard.
+It must add value, be transparent, and be meaningful.
 Building themes or campaigns is a great way to keep your content mature and credible.

 In addition, when you sort your social media content by themes, you will be able to fall into a rhythm and this is important.
 As Chris Redmond shared,